 The UN-REDD Programme partners, UNDP, UNEP, and FAO derive their mandates for engagement with Indigenous Peoples from the Charter of the United Nations, which states: 'We the peoples ... reaffirm faith in fundamental human rights, in the dignity and worth of the human person... (and) promote social progress and better standards of life in larger freedom.'
-This mandate was reaffirmed in the Millennium Declaration in 2000, and most recently and importantly in the United Nations Declaration on the Rights of Indigenous Peoples.
+This mandate was reaffirmed in the Millennium Declaration in 2000, and most recently and importantly, in the UNDRIP.